mattneary/Tarpits-Abstraction/chapters/Simulate.md

     (cons r (cons s nil)))))
 ```

-The above procedure is known as a half-adder.
-Given two bits as input, this
+The procedure in Figure~\ref{fig:halfAdderCircuitExample} is known as a
-procedure determines the added value, including any carried value.
-Recall that our
+half-adder.
+Given two bits as input, this procedure determines the added value,
-language was designed not only for evaluation by machine, but for representation
+including any carried value.
+Recall that our language was designed not only for
-of ideas like the one presented above.
+evaluation by machine, but for representation of ideas like the one presented
+above.

 The methodology of the half-adder should be for the most part apparent.
 Given
 input values named `a` and `b`, output values named `s` and `r` need to be